 - Reserve up to 30% of your Sponsored Products budget for test and learn campaigns, using the various reporting tools available from Walmart to measure results, identify trends and discover new opportunities.
 These include performance reports by day, item, keyword, ad group, page type and platform.

-We're planning to answer all of your questions about Walmart's growing advertising platform in the coming weeks.
 To make sure you don't miss the latest news, product updates and best practices from the leading eCommerce marketplaces, follow the Pacvue Blog.